“It is because Hamlet is eternally human that the play retains its lasting hold on our sympathies. We are all potential Hamlets.”

 “Tragedy is a form of drama exciting the emotions of pity and fear.
 Its action should be single and complete, presenting a reversal of fortune, involving persons renowned and of superior attainments, and it should be written in poetry embellished with every kind of artistic expression.”

-First, you need to consider how the overall form of Hamlet as a tragedy establishes its textual integrity.
+First, you need to consider how the overall form of Hamlet as a tragedy establishes its textual integrity (If you are unsure what textual integrity is, you must read our Essential Guide to Textual Integrity).
 Tragedy sees the protagonist at odds with external or internal forces – external forces including fate, fortune, gods and circumstances and internal forces being the protagonist’s own error or frailty.
 Hamlet is unique in that it sees the protagonist at odds with both.
 Consistent with a revenge tragedy, Hamlet is engaged in a battle with circumstance when he is tasked with avenging the murder of his father and restoring order to The Great Chain of Being.
 At the same time, Hamlet engages in what is known as a psychomachy, or a battle of the soul, which involves an internal struggle between the virtues and vices of man.

 The Greek philosopher Aristotle coined the following Tragic Conventions.
 Does Shakespeare incorporate all of them into Hamlet?
 The answer is central to the concerns of Module B. On the one hand, satisfying the conventions might be one way Hamlet achieves textual integrity.
 On the other hand, subverting these expectations might be a way of creating a singular and unique text, thereby achieving canonical status.

 |Hamartia||The tragic flaw or error in judgment from which mistaken action comes about|

 |Anagnorisis||The moment of comprehension or recognition where the protagonist comes to understand his place in the scheme of things.|